Skip navigation

 Contrary to popular belief, furnaces and boilers have to work harder in cold climates as well.
 You keep your furnace running longer during the coldest months of the year because you require more heat to stay comfortable.
 Heat pumps work the same way!

 The efficacy of your heat pump, and especially ductless mini splits, depends on the cost of electricity.
 In certain areas of the country, electricity is expensive, so a heat pump can run up the bill and cost a lot more during the winter than a furnace.
+Understanding the differences between systems can help you choose the right heat pump HVAC system type for your home and energy costs.

 Luckily, in our area, electricity is extremely affordable.
 Even if your heat pump has to work harder to provide your home with enough heat to remain comfortable, it shouldn’t run your bill too much higher than any other system would.

 We’re also your best source for heat pump energy rebates as well.
 This is one of the best ways to save money on a heat pump installation and our team has access to all the most up-to-date information on what energy rebates are available and what tax credits you and your family can take advantage of.
 Just call us and let’s figure it out!
+Learn more about qualifying rebates for a heat pump HVAC system installation.

 Call Bill’s Superheat, Inc. to invest in a heat pump today.
 Here to Save the Day!